dbrg77/beautiful-jekyll/_posts/2019-05-02-use-aliyun-oss-for-ucsc-visualisation.md

 ## The Solution.

-Havning looked around for a few things, I think I find a solution.
-I don't think this is THE solution, because I haven't tried hard enough.
+Having looked around for a few things, I think I find a solution.
+This may not be THE solution, because I haven't tried hard enough.
 This solution is to use [Aliyun Object Storage Service](https://www.aliyun.com/), which is similar to Amazon S3, and it really solves all the problems mentioned above.
 The price is pretty affordable.
-For 100GB of data, you only pay 0.12 RMB per month.
+For 100GB of data, you only pay 12 RMB per month.
 With 100GB of space, you can store quite a lot of experiments.
 The price is nothing comparing to the reagents you spent on your experiments, and you don't need to worry about the maintaince of the sever etc.

 ![](../img/000/oss_price.png)